Kirito-Emo/Kirito-Emo/README.md

 - 👋 Hi, I’m Emanuele, an Italian IT Engineer Student
 - 👀 I’m interested in everything that has to do with the tech world, from programming to hardware.
 Also I have a passion (and I'm a supporter) for the Linux and FOSS world.
-- 🌱 I’m currently studying at the university, furthermore I'm self-taughting C++
+- 🌱 I’m currently studying at the university, furthermore I'm self-taughting game development in Unity with C#.
 - I can program in C, Bash, Assembly (v.
 Mips32), Java, Python basics, Git.

 <!---